I realise that doing an annual review of your photography business may sound boring. But, I assure you, it’ll be well

 But, going forward, if you can aim to keep notes regularly next year, you’ll find doing an annual review of your photography business in twelve months time, soooooo much easier.
 And it won’t take as much time as you might imagine.

 - My daily journal takes 10 minutes max. each day

-- The monthly reviews, which I complete religiously at the end of every month take me about 30 minutes to complete.
+- The monthly reviews take me about 30 minutes to complete

 - The quarterly reviews are done in even less time, at the end of March, June, September and December.

 This needn’t take over your life or become a huge pain in the a***!

 So, having refreshed your memory about what happened during the year by re-reading your monthly and quarterly reviews (if you have them), you can then start the annual review process.

 The goal is to end up with an informed summary of the overall performance of your photography business and lessons learnt.